1968 North Indian Ocean cyclone season: Cyclonic Storm Eleven

-Severe Cyclonic Storm Twelve
+Very Severe Cyclonic Storm Twelve

 On November 7, an east-moving tropical wave entered the Andaman Sea, later moving into the southeast Bay of Bengal, causing the formation of a low-pressure area on November 8.
 The low-pressure area became well-marked in the evening, and on November 9 in the morning, it became a depression.
 By the evening, as it moved north-westwards, it intensified into a deep depression.
 The system rapidly intensified into a severe cyclonic storm by the morning of November 10.
 Continuing in the same direction, the system had developed a well-developed eye with tight convection bands in all sectors, as per ESSA-6 satellite imagery.
 On November 11, in the evening, the system's movement shifted to a more north-northwesterly direction.
 Based on the satellite data, the maximum speed was 75 kn, and with the help of Fletcher's formula the minimum pressure was 990 mb.
 On November 12, at 11:00 IST (05:30 UTC), the system's eye disappeared in the ESSA-6 satellite imagery as convective bands surrounding the center weakened.
 On the evening of November 13, the system weakened into a cyclonic storm, and made landfall near Sagar Island on November 14.
 It rapidly weakened into a depression in the morning, 100 km southeast from Calcutta.
 The depression further weakened into a low-pressure area on November 15 in the evening, near East Pakistan.
 The remnant later moved over Assam by November 17.

 The system caused heavy rainfall over the coastal districts of Orissa along with adjoining areas of Andhra Pradesh, West Bengal and southern Assam.
 According to media reports, heavy rainfall and gale-force winds affected the coastal districts of Ganjam and Puri, worsening the situation in the areas which were previously impacted by the cyclone which hit last month.
 Road, rail and air communication were destroyed.